ljpengelen/performant-bank/README.md

 Run `clojure -X:run` to start the app.
 Starting the application like this requires Clojure.

-Alternatively, run `clojure -T:build clean && clojure -T:build uber` to create an uberjar, followed by `java -jar target/bank-<version>-standalone.jar` to start the application.
+Alternatively, run `clojure -X:uberjar` to create an uberjar, followed by `java -jar target/bank-<version>-standalone.jar` to start the application.
 Starting the application like this doesn't require Clojure, only Java.

 ## Running tests